Description: Calcium, with the chemical symbol Ca, is an essential alkaline earth metal vital for bone and teeth formation and muscle function.

 Prevalence: ~52.2% below EAR; up to 68-75% in some estimates, especially among the elderly.

-At-Risk Groups: Elderly, those with type 2 diabetes, Gastrointestinal disorders.
+At-Risk Groups: Elderly, those with type 2 diabetes, gastrointestinal disorders.

 Health Impacts: Muscle cramps, fatigue, increased risk of diabetes, heart disease, osteoporosis.